-This applies to annual accounting periods starting on or after 1 January 2011.
+This applies to annual accounting periods starting on or after 1st January 2011.

-This amendment aims to reduce the disclosures of transactions between governmentrelated entities and to clarify the meaning of the term "related party".
-More specifically, the obligation of government-related entities to disclose the details of all the transactions with the public sector and with other government-related entities is annulled, the definition of a related party is clarified and simplified and the amendment requires the disclosure not only of the relationship, transaction and balances between the related parties, but also their commitments, both in their separate and in their consolidated financial statements.
-The Group will implement these changes from their effective date onwards.
+This amendment aims to reduce the disclosures of transactions between government-related entities and to clarify the meaning of the term "related party".
+More specifically, the obligation of governmentrelated entities to disclose the details of all the transactions with the public sector and with other government-related entities is annulled, the definition of a related party is clarified and simplified and the amendment requires the disclosure not only of the relationship, transaction and balances between the related parties, but also their commitments, both in their separate and in their consolidated financial statements.
+The implementation of the revised standard is not expected to have a material impact on the Group's financial statements.